Skip to content

 • npm

-No secrets or variables are needed on the pypi environment (OIDC).
+No secrets or variables are needed on either environment — both publish via OIDC.
 Optionally, add a deployment-protection rule requiring a manual approval on both so every release gets a human click before it goes live.

 4. Branch protection